RationalityEnhancement/InterpretableStrategyDiscovery/README.md

 # AI-Interpret

 This is a Python library associated with the "Automatic Discovery of Interpretable Planning Strategies" (Skirzynski, Becker, & Lieder, 2020) submitted to Special Issue on Reinforcement Learning for Real Life in Machine Learning Jornal.
-Manuscript is avaiable at ....
+The manuscript is avaiable at https://arxiv.org/abs/2005.11730.
 AI-Interpret is an imitation learning algorithm that finds the least complex, high-performing MAP logical formula that interprets a set of demonstrations.

 We used Python 3.6.9 and Ubuntu 18.04.